-o aligit Exceeditive Birectors with shareholders t and the tong term success of the company.
-How the component operates Maximum levels of payment Framework in which performance is assessed he Chief Executive Officer is expected by build a shareholding of 300% of base salary and the Chief Financial Officer is expected to uild a shareholding of 200% of base salary.
-The Committee expects Executive Directors as satisfy this requirement within 5 years.
-Until the relevant shareholding guidelines are been met, Executive Directors are Not Applicable.
-None. equired to hold 50% of any shares vesting rom Company incentive plans after tax.
+To align Executive Directors with shareholders a 0 1 7 How the component operates Maximum levels of payment Framework in which performance is assessed The Chief Executive Officer is expected to build a shareholding of 300% of base salary and the Chief Financial Officer is expected to build a shareholding of 200% of base salary.
+The Committee expects Executive Directors to satisfy this requirement within 5 years.
+Until the relevant shareholding guidelines have been met, Executive Directors are required to hold 50% of any shares vesting from Company incentive plans after tax.
+Not Applicable.
+None.

-Post-employment shareholding guidelines

-To provide extended alignment with shareholders post-departure from the Company.
+Post-employment shareholding guidelines To provide extended alignment with shareholders post-departure from the Company.

 How the component operates Maximum levels of payment Framework in which performance is assessed Executive Directors will normally be required to maintain their within employment shareholding guideline (or their actual holding if lower) for a period following cessation.
+At the current time, the Committee requires Executive Directors to maintain 100% of their guideline for two years following departure.
 Not Applicable.
 None.
-At the current time, the Committee requires Executive Directors to maintain 100% of their guideline for two years following departure.